samjaninf/OFN-User-Guide---Master/tags-and-tag-rules.md

 ### Tagging Customers

-Your Customers page lists all customers who have placed an order in your shop, as well as any customers you have manually added to your customer list.
+Your [Customers ](/customer-accounts-and-tagging.md)page lists all customers who have placed an order in your shop, as well as any customers you have manually added to your customer list.

 The first step to setting up a tag rule is to tag all of the customers who you want the rule to apply to.

 For example, if I want to create a rule which makes free delivery available to wholesale customers only, you'll need to tag all of your wholesale customer with the same tag.

 To create a tag, type the tag in the **tag** column next to a customer and hit the enter button when you’re done.
-The name of the tag is not important, so use something that makes sense.
+The name of the tag is not important, so use something that makes sense to you \(your customers can't see your tags\).
 For this example you could use 'wholesale' or just 'ws'.
-Your customers cannot see the tags.

 > Note: You must type the tag with identical characters each time - tags are case sensitive.